Rent A Goat: Benefits

 One perceived benefit of using goats to clear invasive weeds is their ability to handle rocky and steep terrain that humans or machines can't normally clear easily.
 In some situations, their cost is also less, when compared to heavy machinery.
 Goats are reportedly "an environmentally friendly method for clearing areas containing invasive vegetation... thinning by goats is a natural method resulting in a naturally balanced environment over the long term."

 A North Carolina study compared the effectiveness of goats versus chemicals in clearing kudzu from an infested area, and found the goats to be drastically more effective than were the chemicals.
 Goats can also reduce the threat of forest fires by cleaning up combustible materials without the need for any chemicals or gas-powered machinery.

 Media Attention

-The concept has gained surprisingly notoriety since 2010, and has appeared on The Today Show, Regis and Kelly The Colbert Report, in AOL News, TreeHugger, The Wall Street Journal, The Associated Press, and in the book Mrs. Lizzy is Dizzy!
+The concept has gained much renown since 2010.
+Goat rental companies have appeared on The Today Show, Regis and Kelly, The Colbert Report, and in AOL News, TreeHugger, The Wall Street Journal, The Associated Press, and the book Mrs. Lizzy is Dizzy!